Marianne Williamson: ‘There’s A Well-Strategized Effort To Smear Me’

 Much of the criticism aimed at Williamson is, according to her, rooted in sexism, including the accusations that she is “anti-science, anti-medicine.”

-A famous self-help author, Williamson has held a number of controversial positions over the years, and many of them have been criticized by publications of record.
+A famous self-help author, Williamson has held a number of controversial positions over the years.
+Many of them have been criticized by publications of record.

 For instance, Vox described Williamson’s popularity as “scary,” accusing her of having “dangerous” views on issues such as mental health.
 According to Vox, Williamson has argued against vaccination, labeled antidepressants as harmful, and described sickness in general as an “illusion.”